Ollivier-Ricci curvature and the spectrum of the normalized graph Laplace operator: The normalized Laplace operator, neighborhood graphs, and Ollivier-Ricci curvature

-These theorems show how random walks on graphs (or equivalently neighborhood graphs) can be used to estimate eigenvalues of the Laplace operator.
+These results indicate the deep connection between random walks on graphs and eigenvalue estimate of the Laplace operator.
 In the rest of this paper we will use these insights to derive lower bounds for $\lambda_1$ and upper bounds for $\lambda_{N-1}$ in terms of the Ollivier-Ricci curvature of a graph.